HighSchoolHacking/GLS/docs/Design/Main Command.md

 # Main

-Commands used to create main function of a program.
+Commands used to create the main function of a program.

 ## Commands